confraternities of laymen were common in late medieval Italy and called

 but were returned, to the Ca' d'Oro, in 1918.
 The

 Visitation from in between belongs to the Correr but since 2000 has

 been part of a display of three panels in the Ca' d'Oro.

-This scuola used to be in the pink building to the left of the
+This scuola used the pink building to the left of the

-Madonna dell'Orto, which was also dedicated to Saint Christopher.
+Madonna dell'Orto, a church which was also dedicated to Saint Christopher.
 The confraternity moved here when it was

 created in 1570 by the merging of the Scuola dei Santa Maria e San